150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 • A savings of $25k for ABC Corp.

 The specificity of the benefit and the personalized subject line will hook your buyer.
 Plus, just like the prospect's own name, buyers are also partial to the name of their company.
-When in doubt, personalize.
+I always say, when in doubt, personalize.

 8. “X tips/ideas for [pain point]”